Thorsten-Trinkaus/PapyriAR/doc/docs/user/SetUp.md

 ### Horizontal alignment

-Use your mobile device to look at the visualization by holding the camera in front of the two marker and the papyrus.
-Now align the scale and horizontal position of the AR transcript by moving the marker horizontally.
+Use your mobile device to look at the visualization by holding the camera in front of the two markers and the papyrus.
+Now align the scale and horizontal position of the AR transcript by moving the markers horizontally.
 Move both of them until you are happy with the result.
 The transcript doesn't need to be vertically aligned yet.
-**Try to keep both marker on the same horizontal line.** If you run into any problems with the AR overlay at this point onward, please take a look at the ***[Troubleshooting](./Using.md#troubleshooting)*** section of the ***[Using PapyriAR](Using)*** chapter.
+**Try to keep both markers on the same horizontal line.** If you run into any problems with the AR overlay at this point onward, please take a look at the ***[Troubleshooting](./Using.md#troubleshooting)*** section of the ***[Using PapyriAR](Using)*** chapter.

 ![horAlign](../../static/img/qrsetup6.gif)